 3. Select the publisher of your choice.

-4. Under Publisher Resources page, in the top right corner, click on the Create button and then select the Splice option from the dropdown list.
+4. Under the Publisher Resources page, in the top right corner, click on Create and then select the Splice option from the dropdown list.

 5. You will then be redirected to the Splice creation page.
 Complete each of the General Information fields.